West Runton: History

-The story of James Leak

-James Leak was a resident of East Runton around the early part of the 1800s.
-Leak was the local blacksmith and renowned bare-knuckle prize fighter.
-He lived in one of six thatched cottages that once stood on the cliff top near Runton gap.
-His blacksmith's forge was at West Runton.
-In 1827 Leak had a big problem.
-The story goes that he had developed a gangrenous toe and was in fear of it spreading and causing his death.
-In his desperation, Leak came up with his own solution to the problem.
-He went to his forge in West Runton, rested his foot on his anvil and with one mighty blow removed the infected toe with a hammer and chisel.
-He then cauterized the stump with a red hot poker from out of his forge.
-This desperate surgery had been as a consequence of Leak being unable to afford surgeon's fees.
-He made a full recovery and his home surgery seems to have had little effect on the man as he continued his prize-fighting and lived to the age of 82.

 Wildlife

 The soft cliffs at West Runton are of national importance for the conservation of rare beetles and other invertebrates.
 The soft geology of the cliffs is ideal for burrowing insects including the rare rove beetle Bledius filipes.
 This beetle is only known in the UK from a handful of Norfolk soft cliff sites, West Runton is thought to be a stronghold for this species.
 Other rare species recorded at West Runton cliffs include the cliff comber beetle Nebria livida, a nocturnal species found only on soft cliffs in Norfolk and Yorkshire.

 Paramoudra and flint circles

 On the beach near West Runton can be found giant flint formations known as paramoudra and also flint circles.
 Paramoudras are large flint stones resembling a doughnut or a backbone.
 In Norfolk paramoudras are better known as pot stones.

 Flint circles are even stranger formations usually consisting of a large round flint rim or rind with chalk filling in the middle.